matrix-org/matrix-spec-proposals/proposals/2801-untrusted-event-data.md

     users in the room.

  2. Events may be encrypted.
-Any client implementing E2EE must be prepared to deal with any encrypted content, since by definitioon a server cannot validate it.
+Any client implementing E2EE must be prepared to deal with any encrypted content, since by definition a server cannot validate it.

  3. In order to allow the Matrix protocol to be extensible, server